binarypatrick/binarypatrick.github.io/_posts/2022-12-18-debian-lxc-setup.md

 ---
 layout: post
-title: 'LXC: First commands on a new Debian CT'
+title: "LXC: First commands on a new Debian CT"
 date: 2022-12-18 00:00:00 -0500
-category: 'Service Setup'
+category: "Service Setup"
-tags: ['proxmox', 'lxc', 'debian']
+tags: ["proxmox", "lxc", "debian"]
 ---

 A list of the first commands I run on a new Debian LXC to homogenize and secure my new environment.